hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/12_automating_workflow.md

 ### Preparing for future debugging

 In the script, it is a good idea to use `echo` for debugging. `echo` basically displays the string of characters specified within the quotations.
-When you have strategically place `echo` commands specifying what stage of the analysis is next, in case of failure you can determine the last `echo` statement displayed to troubleshoot the script.
+When you have strategically placed `echo` commands specifying what stage of the analysis is next, in case of failure you can determine the last `echo` statement displayed to troubleshoot the script.

 ```bash
 echo "Processing file ${fq}"